kottster/kottster/docs/table/configuration/raw-sql-queries.md

 To set up custom SQL queries, you need to use raw SQL query (`rawSqlQuery`) as a fetch strategy.
 You can define both the main query to fetch records and an optional count query for pagination.

-All of this can be set up using the visual editor or by manually editing the `customSqlQuery` and `customSqlCountQuery` parameters inside [`defineTableController`](./api.md).
+All of this can be set up using the visual builder or by manually editing the `customSqlQuery` and `customSqlCountQuery` parameters inside [`defineTableController`](./api.md).

 ## Basic SQL queries